Smell of death permeates Myanmar cities after quake kills over 1,600 and leaves countless buried

 “Aid workers should not have to fear arrest and there should be no obstructions to aid getting to where it is most needed,” he said on X. “Every minute counts.”

 Rising and Peck reported from Bangkok.
-Jintamas Saksornchai contributed to this story from Bangkok.
+Jintamas Saksornchai in Bangkok and Simina Mistreanu in Taipei and Eileen Ng in Kuala Lumpur contributed to this story.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.